The public access scheme:

 Alana also advises under the professional access scheme whereby members of the professions, such as accountants, financial advisors and insurance companies can come to her directly for advice.

-Before returning to practice at the Bar Alana worked with Arthur Andersen (accountants) and Clifford Chance (solicitors).
-She is a tenant at 9 Stone Buildings, Lincoln's Inn, London and continues to advise clients (both under the public access and professional access schemes) in the Midlands.
+Before returning to practice at the Bar Alana worked with firms of accountants and solicitors.
+She advises clients both under the public access and professional access schemes.

 Areas of Practice